Home | Welcome to EUCLID: Intergovernmental Excellence in Online Learning

 Institutional High Steward: President Faustin Touadéra, PhD (Mathematics; Lille, France)

-Diplomatic and Academic High Steward: Ambassador Juan Avila, PhD (Education; Fordham, USA)
+Diplomatic and Academic High Steward: Ambassador George Said-Zammid, PhD Leiden; Ambassador Juan Avila, PhD Fordham

 EXPLORE: